-- the financial statements and notes set out on pages 36 to 73 are in accordance with the Corporations Act 2001, (a) including: - complying with Accounting Standard, the Corporations Regulations 2001 and other mandatory professional reporting requirements, and - giving a true and fair view of the consolidated entity's financial position as at 30 June 2019 and of its (ii) performance for the year ended on that date, and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - at the date of this declaration, there are reasonable grounds to believe that the members of the extended closed group (c) identified in note 27 will be able to meet any obligations or liabilities to which they are, or may become, subject by virtue of the deed of cross guarantee described in note 27.
+- (a) the financial statements and notes set out on pages 104 to 141 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standard, the Corporations Regulations 2001 and other mandatory professional reporting requirements, and - (ii) giving a true and fair view of the consolidated entity's financial position as at 30 June 2019 and of its performance for the year ended on that date, and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (c) at the date of this declaration, there are reasonable grounds to believe that the members of the extended closed group identified in note 27 will be able to meet any obligations or liabilities to which they are, or may become, subject by virtue of the deed of cross guarantee described in note 27.